 Wombok in Australia, Napa cabbage in the US, Chinese cabbage the world over!
-A member of the brassica family that’s popular in Asian style cuisines the leaves are lighter, more delicate and less waxy than the average cabbage with a crisp, mild and slightly sweet flavour eaten both raw and cooked.
+A member of the brassica family popular in Asian style cuisines, the leaves are lighter, more delicate and less waxy than the average cabbage.
+Wombok has a crisp, mild and slightly sweet flavour and is good eaten both raw and cooked.

-I love this cabbage, it stores well, is versatile and I find that it is a little easier for people to digest than some other cabbages.
+I love this cabbage; it stores well and is versatile, and I find it a little easier for people to digest than some other cabbages.
 Mint is a culinary herb with medicinal properties.
 Mint is stimulating, aids digestion and has anti-inflammatory nutrient properties.

 Heart Healthy recipes have lots of whole grains, fruits & vegetables.
 A diet rich in plant foods, low in refined fatty foods can help lower cholesterol.

 ✓ adds to shopping list

 FINELY slice cabbage.
 You can use a food processor if you are doing a large batch